 Online trade finance is meant to cut out the complex role of banks in international trade, optimize exchange processes and improve the working capital of SMEs.

-3 – Which trends on the market?
+Which trends in the market?

 There is no way around it: today, emphasis is on the user experience.
 Customization and modular products is the modus operandi, as we have witnessed in recent improvements to the front end of products.
 Mobile banking, management software and other products are geared towards delivering a customer-oriented result.